Adrian Olivier - chair

 David Johnston - trustee

-Dave is a sports diver and a maritime archaeologist.
+Dave is a sports diver and an avocational maritime archaeologist.
 He joined the NAS in the late 1990s to participate in WreckMap projects.
 He is now a NAS senior tutor and member of the NAS Management Committee.
 Outside of NAS he is logistics officer for the Warship Hazardous Project.

 Courtney Nimura - trustee

 Courtney Nimura received her PhD from the University of Reading, where she studied prehistoric maritime rock art in Scandinavia.
 She is currently a Senior Community Archaeologist specialising in foreshore archaeology at Museum of London Archaeology.

 Ian Oxley - trustee